ammarnajjar/ngrx-graph/README.md

 - change version in [`package.json`](package.json)
 - run `npm run version`
+- run `./scripts/test-npm-pack.sh` to check that package would work if published.
 - commit and push/merge to main
 - draft and release a release on [github](https://github.com/ammarnajjar/ngrx-graph/releases/new)
 </details>